Pa'O people: Funerals

-Khun Sein Win, pen-name Kanbawza Maung Phone Yee, was born on 31 August 1948 in the village of North Inya in the southern Shan State of Myanmar.
-Since graduating from Mandalay Arts and Science University with a B.A., he has received many awards and prizes for his novels and feature magazine articles.
-His most famous book, I Want to Say, about Pa'O history, was published in 1985.
-He has written articles for the Myawaddy, Shu Ma Wa, Ngwe Tayi, Myat Mingala and Doh Kyaungtha magazines.
-Since 1993 he has chaired the Literature and Magazine Association in Taunggyi.
-He has worked as an editor for the Shan State Peaceful and Development Council monthly magazine, Kanbawza New Bulletin, and he has been a member of the Shan State Women Committee.
-He lives in Taunggyi, where he continues to study and write literature.
-He is also a renowned speaker.

 Music

 Khun Thar Doon (1940–1978) was one of the early recording stars of Pa'O music.
 He set up the first Pa'O modern band in the early 1970s.
 One of his famous songs is "Tee Ree Ree", a song about Pa'O solidarity.
 This song is still sung at traditional festivals today.
-He is on the cover of Guitars of the Golden Triangle: Folk and Pop Music of Myanmar (Burma), Vol. 2.
+He is on the cover of Guitars of the Golden Triangle: Folk and Pop Music of Myanmar (Burma), Vol. 2, published by Sublime Frequencies.
 Some of the artists appearing on the compilation cover songs he wrote.
 Some other artists may include Lashio Thein Aung, Saing Saing Maw, and Khun Paw Yann.

 Political institutions

 Aung Kham Hti is the leader of the Pa-O National Organization (PNO).
 The party currently has three representatives in the People's Assembly, one in the National Assembly and six in the Local Assembly.
 Khun San Lwin, a former member of the PNO, is currently Chairman of the Pa'O Self-Administered Zone.